portworx/px-docs/get-started-asap.md

 - Select the name of your available key-pairs (assumed to be existing) You may see a message indicating AWS is "Unable to list IAM roles", which can be safely ignored.

 - Create the stack and wait for completion.
 After the stack status is "CREATE COMPLETE", it may still be 5 minutes before Portworx is available.
+You can use [this script](https://gist.githubusercontent.com/jsilberm/4fad7ac0496c0a651d1a240ec8dcf5c8/raw/a8bcd1cbe934926ee70489b0352864881336b71e/PX%2520Stack%2520Query) to query the instances IP address

 ### Next Steps